forestgrape/coronavirus/controlling.md

 __Comment__
 Skiing itself is safe but there need to be restrictions on the high risk skiing associated settings.

-> To keep in mind, high altitude and sports increase the aerosol transmission.
+> To keep in mind, high altitude and sports increase the amount of air breathed and thus aerosol transmission.

 * __cableways__: best unconfined=outdoors and if confined=indoor permanent open/removed windows.
 * __tourism buildings__: